Update browser for a secure Made experience

 Initial application

 This will be an online form gathering your details, along with a section to allow us to hear why you are applying for the course.
 If an online application is inaccessible to you, please contact Hamish Macdougall at Hamish.macdougall@nyt.org.uk and arrangements can be made for you to receive support with this form.
-Please note, the deadline for initial application is
+Please note, the deadline for initial application is 3rd July 2026.

 AUDITION PROCESS

-Then in the afternoon you will have a one on one chat with one of the course leaders.
+Then you will have a one on one chat with one of the course leaders.
 This will involve talking about why you are interested in the course and to find out a bit about you.
 This is also a good opportunity for you to ask any questions that you have about Stepping Up.

 Please note-